Sign-Air Hands-on Session

 Step 4: Complete by signing the User Agreement and Terms & Conditions in wizard step 3.

-Step 5: Complete the wizard by clicking Complete button.
+Step 5: Complete the wizard by clicking the Complete button.

 Task 3: Specify Data Available for Sharing